VEHICLE DIAGNOSTICS : Engine Management

 sensors to calculate;

 The engine control unit of a modern vehicle is capable of condition monitoring of system components.
-Faults may be logged by the engine management control unit and stored in memory , which can later be read using a diagnostic tool.
-Faults may be indicated to the vehicle driver by the engine management light illumination on dashboard.
+Faults may be logged by the engine management control unit and stored in memory , which can later be read using diagnostic code reading tool.
+Faults may be indicated to the vehicle driver by MIL engine management light illumination on instrument panel.

 Test and Repair

-to verify wiring circuits by operating the suspect component on a wide range of vehicle systems.
+Actuator testing is used to verify wiring circuits and component operation by operating suspect component.
 The actuator test function can allow some components to be thoroughly cleaned which may save replacement cost.

-Some components such as electronic fuel injectors , throttle bodies etc may need coding to the vehicle ecu
+Components such as electronic fuel injectors , throttle bodies etc may need coding adaptation to the vehicle ecu .

 Following repair work the fault code memory of the vehicle computer will need to be reset to clear stored fault codes.